micro/network/README.md

 - **Peer Node** - is a host which runs *services* in the network
 - **Service** - is a process which runs in the network and provides some utility
 - **Token** - is an economic incentive used in exchange for the use of a service
+- **Server** - is the Micro server which is run locally to connect to the network